globocom/megadraft/README.md

 ## Dependencies

-Megadraft depends on sass to build style assets.
+Megadraft depends on [Sass](http://sass-lang.com/) to build style assets.

+## Importing the default styles

+Megadraft ships with a default styling available at this location in the installed package: node_modules/megadraft/dist/css/megadraft.css.

 ## License